Deep Dive

 Conclusion

-Cosmos is fundamentally an interoperability-focused infrastructure project, providing the essential tools and protocols to build and connect sovereign blockchains.
-How will its vision of a modular "interchain" shape the development of future decentralized applications?
+Cosmos is fundamentally an interoperability infrastructure project, providing the tools and protocols to build and connect sovereign blockchains into a cohesive network.
+Will its economic model evolve to successfully capture value from the cross-chain activity it enables?